Barry Williams (actor)

 Barry William Blenkhorn (born September 30, 1954), better known by his stage name Barry Williams, is an American actor.
 He is known for his role as the eldest of the Brady sons, Greg Brady, on the ABC television series The Brady Bunch (1969–1974), a role he reprised in several sequels and spin-offs including the animated series The Brady Kids (1972–1973), the variety series The Brady Bunch Hour (1976–1977) and the television films The Brady Girls Get Married (1981) and A Very Brady Christmas (1988) and the reality television series A Very Brady Renovation (2019).

 He made his Broadway debut in the musical Romance/Romance in 1988.
 He acted in the films Wild in the Streets (1968) and The Brady Bunch Movie (1995).
-Williams acted in shows such as Marcus Welby, M.D., Mission: Impossible, Murder, She Wrote, Full House, That 70s Show, and Scrubs.
+Williams acted in shows such as Marcus Welby, M.D.; Mission: Impossible; Murder, She Wrote; Full House; That '70s Show; and Scrubs.
 In 2022, he appeared on The Masked Singer, and appeared on season 32 of the ABC reality competition series Dancing with the Stars in 2023.

 Early life

-Williams, the youngest of three boys, was born in 1954 in Santa Monica, California, to Doris May Moore and Canadian-born Frank Millar Blenkhorn, of English, Scottish, and German ancestry.
+Barry William Blenkhorn, the youngest of three boys, was born on September 30, 1954 in Santa Monica, California, to Doris May Moore and Canadian-born Frank Millar Blenkhorn, of English, Scottish, and German ancestry.
 Barry and siblings Craig and Scott Blenkhorn grew up in Pacific Palisades, California, where actor Peter Graves was a neighbor.